 Most recruiters expect to receive a cover letter together with your CV or resume.

 So, prepare a cover letter convincing the reader why you are the best candidate for the interview.

 If you have difficulty with your cover letter writing use one of these:

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with your current CV or resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 Online CV/resume should not include sensitive information as they could show a lack of respect for confidentiality and discretion.

 Other International Information

-When you receive an invitation to the job interview, you may apply for the visa and work permit.
-Then take a look at dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the job interview, you may apply for a visa and work permit.
+Then take a look at the dress code because how you dress is one of the most important attributes in being hired.